Jose Altuve Preview, Player Props: Astros vs. Red Sox

-Jose Altuve -- with a slugging percentage of .350 in his past 10 games (including no home runs) -- will be in action for the Houston Astros against the Boston Red Sox, with Brayan Bello on the mound, on August 24 at 2:10 PM ET.
+Jose Altuve -- with a slugging percentage of .333 in his past 10 games (including zero homers) -- will be in action for the Houston Astros versus the Boston Red Sox, with Chris Sale on the hill, on August 28 at 7:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-3) against the Red Sox.
+He had a one-hit showing in his most recent game (1-for-5) against the Tigers.

 Jose Altuve Game Info & Props vs. the Red Sox